peatcoast285/demo_kafka/README.md

-Note that should be start with Lab_2 and Lab_3 so, exercise is run any thing in directorie on Lab_1 at last.
+Note that should be start with Lab_2 and Lab_3 so, exercise is trying to run anything in directorie on Lab_1 at last.

 Good luck!